MagnoElMagnifico/blog/README.md

 ## Improvements:
 - Improve the footer in shorter pages
-- Diferent sized imgs

 - Table scaling in small devices
-- Remove margin to hx when they are subsequent.

 ## Code:
 - Reduce the duplicates in CSS